chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

    particular, this means that proxies cannot use target IP addresses to determine whether or not a particular target message is authenticated.

+RRL assumes that proxies are public, i.e., that targets have some realiable means of discovering or learning about a proxy.
+RRL is therefore not applicable to deployment scenarios where the proxy is meant to be private or otherwise does not seek to make its presence known to targets.

 The protocol is divided into two phases: an offline registration phase ({{offline}}), wherein targets obtain authentication material used for the online phase of the protocol, and an online phase ({{online}}), wherein targets send rate limiting rules to the proxy